Bakersfield Downtown Bus Transit

 The redevelopment concept is designed to address physical issues within the existing terminal, including material choices, layouts of places to provide durability, maintenance visibility, control, security and accessibility, and to create a new downtown landmark and identity for the transit district.
 The concept has been split into three phases to allow flexibility in the implementation to match funding availability.

-Phase A will deliver a New Customer Service Center; Phase B includes Bus-Bay Canopy Enhancement, and Phase C will focus on Site and Pedestrian Improvements.
+Phase A delivers a New Customer Service Center; Phase B includes Bus-Bay Canopy Enhancement, and Phase C will focus on Site and Pedestrian Improvements.

 Phase B calls for the removal of the existing canopy roof and structure, replacing it with a larger lightweight metal structure covered with a lightweight inflatable fabric membrane to expand significantly the shaded areas for bus patrons.
 The new concourse roof will consist of a light-weight steel frame attached to the existing concrete columns and foundations.
 The in-fill panels within the steel frame provide insulation and reduce wind loads on the existing foundation.
 The shading coefficient can be customized to increase density by adding layers of the UV stable copolymer ETFE.

-Phase C calls for Site and Pedestrian Improvements that include new paving, lighting, digital signage, new benches, and landscape.
+Phase C calls for Site and Pedestrian Improvements including: new paving, lighting, digital signage, benches, and landscape.

 Location: Bakersfield, California

 Size: 1.2 acres

 Project Team: Richard Thompson, FAIA (Principal-in-Charge), Michael Sweeney (Project Architect), Jooyoung Chung (Designer)